bwcompton/DEPMEP/inst/howto.md

 Once you've located your culvert, click on it to get the score.
 A popup window will give you the MEP factor, the XYcode of the culvert, the latitude and longitude, and the components of the score.
-See "About MEP guidance" for a summary of how to interpret the score.
+See **About MEP guidance** for a summary of how to interpret the score.

 ### If the culvert isn't displayed